JonathanJTang/Pawfriends/README.md

 - `GET /trades` Gets array of all trades in the DB

 Responses for posts, trades, and services have an "owner" property that represents the user who created the post/trade/service listing; the "owner" object has the following format:
-`{ "_id": the owner's, "username": user's username, "actualName": user's real name, "avatar": { "image_id": the cloudinary public image id "image_url": the cloudinary image url } }`
+`{ "_id": the owner's, "username": user's username, "actualName": user's real name, "avatar": { "imageId": the cloudinary public image id "imageUrl": the cloudinary image url } }`

 - `POST /users/login` Route expects a JSON with the following parameters \
    { \